BIT has developed a protocol to ensure that concerning student behavior, mental health issues, or incidents are addressed consistently.*

 - Establishing criteria for a student's return to the campus

-- Coordinating supportive services for a returning student
+- Coordinating supportive services for the student

 - Establishing behavioral contract